Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-08-the-new-moviegoers.md

 author: cale

 title: "The New Moviegoers"
-subtitle: "Learning about the Theater Subscription lifestyle from Power Users"
+subtitle: "Learning about the Theater Subscription Lifestyle from Power Users"
 description: "Slowburn speaks to Regal Unlimited subscribers about their experience of using the service and how it has affected their view of the theater vs watching at home."

 image: /assets/images/edward-hopper-new-york-movie.webp